ccxt/ccxt/wiki/Install.md

 git clone https://github.com/ccxt/ccxt.git
 ```

-An alternative way of installing this library is to building minimal custom bundle from source.
+An alternative way of installing this library is to build a custom bundle from source.
 Choose exchanges you need in `exchanges.cfg`.

 ### JavaScript (NPM)